 “I’ve been driving around enjoying this peaceful side of Cape Cod”, the man told me as he filled out a reservation form.
 “The name on your sign struck me.
 My parents moved around a lot, and as a result I spent many years in London as a boy.
 It was the best time in my life.
 The name Lamb and Lion reminded me of that old neighborhood.
 I use to walk home after school past many old pubs named similarly.
 I remember the Coach and Horses, for one.
 Your sign made me feel like I was home.

-This past January we had the honor of hosting Louise Harrison (George Harrison’s sister) and a Beatles tribute band she formed in her brother’s honor, The Liverpool Legends.
+This past January we had the honor of hosting George Harrison’s sister Louise Harrison, and a Beatles tribute band she helped form in her brother’s honor, The Liverpool Legends.
 They were on Cape Cod for a show at the Barnstable High School auditorium which promoted keeping music programs alive in the schools.
 Being the world’s biggest Beatles fan, I was thrilled.
 But the best part of all happened as the show started.
 In front of a sold out auditorium, Louise Harrison had this to say…

 “I am staying at a remarkably beautiful place.
 Beautiful in many ways–The Lamb and Lion Inn.
 The image of the lamb tucked into the lion is meant to stand for ‘peacefulness’.
 It was one of The Beatles’ greatest messages, and what this inn is all about.”